logikfabrik/BuddyApiClient/README.md

 ### How to run the integration tests

 To run the integration tests, run [Buddy On-Premises](https://buddy.works/docs/on-premises) in Docker.
-Set up a Buddy user, workspace, and personal access token.
-Then configure BuddyApiClient.IntegrationTest in VS, and run the tests.
+Set up a Buddy user, and workspace, and generate a personal access token.
+Then add config to the BuddyApiClient.IntegrationTest project in VS, and run the tests.

 #### How to create the Buddy container